The Best Smart Smoke / Carbon Monoxide Detectors and Monitors of 2019

 Overall, this smart smoke and carbon monoxide detector is packed with smart features and does its main job well, alerting you immediately with push notifications if it ever goes off.
 However, it’s quite expensive, and a lot of the features that command its higher price seem kind of unnecessary.
 If you like the idea of using your smoke detector to play music or as an Alexa device, you can feel secure that this device will protect your home and family, but if the extraneous features don’t appeal to you, there are cheaper, equally reliable options, such as the Nest Protect.

-Onelink Smoke Detector and Carbon Monoxide Detector (Gen 2)
+First Alert Onelink Smart Smoke + Carbon Monoxide Alarm (Battery-Powered)

-Onelink Smoke Detector and Carbon Monoxide Detector (Gen 2)
+First Alert Onelink Smart Smoke + Carbon Monoxide Alarm (Battery-Powered)

 We had high hopes for the second generation Onelink Smoke and Carbon Monoxide Detector, but this model had many of the same problems as the original version.
 This updated alarm is now compatible with Android phones (the first generation wasn’t), but the app still crashes and the pairing process is still clunky and glitchy.